-- •During a two-day conference organized by the REITs Association of Kenya (RAK), participants noted that temporary exemptions on stamp duty and other transaction taxes had previously led to a modest increase in REIT activity, according to industry groups.
+During a three-day conference organized by the REITs Association of Kenya (RAK), industry participants noted that temporary exemptions on stamp duty and other transaction taxes had previously led to a modest increase in REIT activity.
+However, many of these incentives lapsed in 2022, slowing deal flow in the sector.

-Market stakeholders have been vocal in calling for the reinstatement of stamp duty exemptions.
-Representatives of the REITs Association of Kenya highlighted that eliminating the 4% levy on property transfers within REIT structures would materially lower entry costs and improve the economics of listing infrastructure assets.
+The REITs Association of Kenya and other market stakeholders have been actively advocating for the reinstatement of stamp duty and capital gain exemptions, noting that eliminating the 4% levy on property transfers within REIT structures would materially lower entry costs and improve the economics of listing infrastructure assets.

 The REIT market is also being constrained by regulatory ambiguity over what qualifies as an eligible asset.
 During a panel discussion, industry stakeholders warned that inconsistent interpretations risk narrowing the scope of investment.
 Current regulations draw distinctions between “real estate” in the legal sense and broader REIT-eligible assets, leaving room for differing views.

 In jurisdictions like the United States, such infrastructure assets are already embedded within REIT frameworks, helping drive diversification and deepen investor participation.
-By contrast, Kenya’s current regime leaves these categories in a regulatory grey area, dampening their inclusion despite growing demand for digital infrastructure investment.
+By contrast, Kenya and other African countries currently operate under a regime that leaves these categories in a regulatory grey area, limiting their inclusion in investment structures despite growing demand for digital infrastructure assets.

 Beyond asset definitions, structural requirements such as minimum public float thresholds and investor participation rules are also shaping market development.
 Regional comparisons suggest that while such rules are designed to broaden ownership and deepen capital pools, they may be ill-suited to early-stage markets with limited investor bases.
 REIT stakeholders urged for a more flexible approach such as allowing privately held or closely held REITs in the initial phases could help build momentum before transitioning to wider public participation, offering a more gradual path toward a fully developed REIT ecosystem.